zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_04_en-US_AETHERION_DOCTRINE.md

 ### 4.3 Not Travel—Transition

 For an external observer in Branch N, the ship simply **disappears**.
-It does not fly away—it ceases to be part of that reality.
+It does not fly away, it ceases to be part of that reality.

-For the crew, it is a **transition**—a "leap" from one reality landscape to another.
+For the crew, it is a **transition**, a "leap" from one reality landscape to another.
 The sensation is of phase-shift, not motion.

 ### 4.4 Causality Preservation